-War was fought for several reasons throughout history.
-Blood was spattered, kingdoms were destroyed, and people were slaughtered.
-Some battles played a significant role in history and are memorable.
-Some battles created new legends that were appreciated for many generations.
-Some of the efficient military tactics that originated on the ancient battlefields are still followed today.
-Ancient military commanders like Alexander the Great, Hannibal proved with their brilliant strategies that nothing was impossible on the battlefield.
+War has been fought for many reasons throughout history.
+Blood has been spilled, kingdoms destroyed, and people slaughtered.
+Some battles played a significant role in history, some created legends which have been passed down through the generations, and some of the efficient military tactics that originated on the ancient battlefields are still followed today.
+Ancient military commanders like Alexander the Great and Hannibal proved with their brilliant strategies that nothing was impossible on the battlefield.

 Date: August 479 BC

 Location: Plataea, Greece

 In the summer of 479 BC, a large Persian force led by King Xerxes invaded Greece.
 The Greeks tried to hold the Persian force with 300 Spartiates and 7,000 hoplites under the leadership of King Leonidas in a narrow pass.
 Despite the gallant efforts of the Spartans, Persia conquered Thermopylae and had several victories in Artemisium, Thessaly, Boeotia, Euboea, and Attica.
 However, the Persians lost the Battle of Salamis.
 Then Xerxes retreated and returned to Asia with half of his army.
 He put Mardonius in charge in Boeotia.

 The 60,000 hoplites, under the command of the Spartan king, Pausanius, marched towards Boeotia to fight the Persians.
 The historic battle took place near Plataea (modern Plataiai) in Boeotia.
 A huge portion of the Persian army was trapped in the camp and slaughtered.
 This battle allegedly happened on the same day as the Battle of Mycale and marked the end of the Persian invasion.